bek0s/gbkfit/docs/source/install.rst

 .. attention::
    The above steps are just a suggestion and not required.
-It is up to the user to choose how to update their Python version.
+It is up to the user to choose how to setup their Python version.
 Furthermore, the above snippets use Minicoda for convenience.
 Miniconda is not a GBKFIT requirement.